scttfrdmn/lens/apps/jupyter/docs/EXAMPLES.md

 # Examples & Use Cases

-Real-world examples and usage scenarios for aws-jupyter.
+Real-world examples and usage scenarios for lens-jupyter.

 ## Table of Contents